 “In Pennsylvania, can I still place my child for adoption when the father is unknown?”

 “Can I give my baby up for adoption without the father’s consent in PA?”

 “Does the birth father have to agree to adoption?”

 The guide below may help answer some of your own questions about birth father rights in PA adoptions.
 But if you still have questions, you can contact us at 1-800-ADOPTION any time to receive free and confidential information with no obligation.

-Women who have placed a child for adoption through American Adoptions have been:
+Women who have placed a child for adoption in Pennsylvania through American Adoptions have been: